Skip to table of contents

 Herndon, VA 20171

-Current students may print enrollment verification through Student Self-Service or by contacting the Office of Admissions and Records.
+Current students may print enrollment verification through Student Self-Service or by contacting OU Health Sciences Recruitment and Admissions.

 Telephone: (405) 271-2359